Bronchodilators are a type of medication that make breathing easier by relaxing the muscles in the lungs and widening the airways (bronchi).

 Other medicines can also cause an abnormal build-up of theophylline in the body.
 This should always be checked by your doctor.

-Elderly people may also need additional monitoring while taking theophylline.
+Older people may also need additional monitoring while taking theophylline.

 The side effects of bronchodilators can vary, depending on the specific medication you're taking.